-- The adaptor then parses the packet and converts it into a format internal to the algorithmic trading platform
+- The adaptor then parses the packet and converts it into a format internal to the algorithmic trading platform.

 - This packet now travels through the several modules of the system – CEP, tick store, etc.

-- The CEP analyses and sends an order request
+- The CEP analyses and sends an order request.

 Factors like the time taken by the destination to reply to order requests and its comparison with the ping time between the two destinations must be considered before making such a decision.
 The decision may be dependent on the nature of the strategy as well.

-In an automated trading system, propagation latency signifies the time taken to send the bits along the wire, constrained by the speed of light of course.
-Several optimizations have been introduced to reduce the propagation latency apart from reducing the physical distance.
+In an automated trading system design, propagation latency signifies the time taken to send the bits along the wire, constrained by the speed of light.
+Several optimisations have been introduced to reduce the propagation latency apart from reducing the physical distance.

-Microwave communication was adopted further by firms such as Tradeworx bringing the estimated roundtrip time to 8.5 milliseconds.
+Microwave communication was adopted by firms such as Tradeworx bringing the estimated roundtrip time to 8.5 milliseconds.
 Note that the theoretical minimum is about 7.5 milliseconds.
 Continuing innovations are pushing the boundaries of science and fast reaching the theoretical limit of the speed of light.

 Network processing latency